mustafa-kamel/shipping-tracker/README.md

 ```bash
 cd shipping-tracker
 ```
-- Run the following command to get the dependencies installled
+- Run the following command to get the dependencies installed
 ```bash
 composer update
 ```